prettier-solidity/prettier-plugin-solidity/README.md

 uint public a;
 int256 public b;
 ```

+Note: if the compiler option is provided and is lesser than 0.8.0, explicitTypes will also consider the alias `byte` for the explicit type `bytes1`.

 Note: switching between `uint` and `uint256` does not alter the bytecode at all and we have implemented tests for this.
 However, there will be a change in the AST reflecting the switch.